 Here is an example change with a comment on line 13 (Figure 27):

 Even after the code has changed to shift the line with the original comment from 13 to 14, the comment is appearing in the expected place on line 14 (Figure 28).

 Auto-complete pull requests waiting on policies

-Teams that are using branch policies https://docs.microsoft.com/en-us/vsts/git/branch-policies?view=vsts to protect their branches will want to check out the auto-complete action.
-Many times, the author of a pull request will be ready to merge their PR, but they're waiting on a build to finish before they can click Complete.
-Other times, the build is passing, but there is one reviewer that hasn't given the final approval.
+Teams that are using branch policies https://docs.microsoft.com/vsts/git/branch-policies?view=vsts to protect their branches will want to check out the auto-complete action.
+Many times, the author of a pull request is ready to merge their PR, but they are waiting on a build to finish before they can click Complete.
+Other times, the build is passing, but there is one reviewer that has not given the final approval.
 In these cases, the auto-complete action lets the author set the PR to automatically complete as soon as the policies are all approved (Figure 29).

 Just like the manual complete action, the author has a chance to customize the message of the merge commit and select the appropriate merge options (Figure 30).

 Once auto-complete has been set, the PR will display a banner that confirms that the auto-complete is set and waiting for policies to complete (Figure 31).